jdoleary/Spellmasons/TasksCurrent.md

   - Units don't path around frozen units
     - Should units path arround each other?
 Right now the pathing doesn't consider units as obstacles
   - enemies should not be able to be on the portal
-  - wehn you choose ALL the spells in your hand, the active spell div shifts down because the card hand div is now empty

 ---